Overcoming Fear: Lessons from a Rescue Kitten’s Life

 Courage is not the absence of fear.

 Many well-known people have faced apprehension and distress.
 A famous quote from C.S.
 Lewis is “Courage is acting despite fear, not being fearless.
-It is the mastery or resistance to fear, allowing individuals to act in spite of anxiety, worry, or danger.
+It is the mastery of, or resistance to, fear, allowing individuals to act despite anxiety, worry, or danger.
 True courage involves recognizing that something else—a goal, value, or person—is more important than the fear itself.”

 The next time you are distressed in a situation or worried, hold on to God’s promises and take a courageous step.